proofit404/dependencies/docs/usage.md

 >>> production = {'max_point': 0.01}
 ```

-So we are close to scream "It's alive\!" and run out of the building.
+So we are close to scream "It's alive!" and run out of the building.

 ```python
 >>> from dependencies import Injector